elvengard-mmo/elvengard_network/guides/introduction/protocol.md

 # Protocol

-In this section, we will learn how to use `ElvenGard.Network.Endpoint.Protocol`.
+In this section, we will learn how to use `ElvenGard.Network.SocketHandler`.

-A Protocol combines the Ranch runtime with the transport-independent callbacks defined by `ElvenGard.Network.SocketHandler`.
+A socket handler defines transport-independent callbacks.
+The Endpoint runs it through its Ranch runtime; application modules do not implement Ranch callbacks.

 ## Configuration